As therefore you received Christ Jesus, the Lord, walk in him. Colossians 2:6

 By his power he guided the south wind.

-27 He also rained meat on them as the dust,
+27 He also rained meat on them like the dust,

-winged birds as the sand of the seas.
+winged birds like the sand of the seas.

 28 He let them fall in the middle of their camp,